Diarrhea in dogs: causes, symptoms and treatment options

 If desired, you can add some cooked rice to make the meal more filling.

 Here you can watch a video on YouTube that we recorded when our dog Ezra had diarrhea.
-You can see all the steps here.
+Here you can see all the steps.

 Ingredients:

-Optional: 1 teaspoon of pureed apple or steamed (unsweetened - of course) or a little cottage cheese
+Optional: 1 teaspoon of pureed apple, or stewed apple (unsweetened, of course), or a little cottage cheese

 Preparation:

-Use unsweetened natural yogurt (just so I said it again), as sweetened yogurts contain sugar, which could worsen diarrhea and is not good for dogs.
+Use unsweetened natural yogurt (just so I've said it again), as sweetened yogurts contain sugar which could worsen diarrhea and has no place in a dog's diet.

 2. Mixing the zeolite:

-Pour the yogurt into a small bowl and add 1 teaspoon of zeolite.
+Place the yogurt in a small bowl and add 1 teaspoon of zeolite.

 Stir the mixture well until the zeolite is completely incorporated into the yogurt.